ABOUT

 My intention is to create work that inspires and challenges me as a visual artist.

-My current series of work is mostly comprised of botanical imagery.
+My current series of work is mostly comprised of botanical imagery, which I call

 B A C K G R O U N D :